Botanical Society of America Awards Recipients 2025

 Bryological and Lichenological Section Student Travel Awards

-Jeremy Howland, City University of New York, Advisor: James Lendemer, For the Presentation: Karinomyces (Pilocarpaceae), a new genus for the Appalachian endemic Schadonia saulskelleyana supported by molecular and phenotypic data
+Jeremy W. Howland, City University of New York, Advisor: James Lendemer, For the Presentation: Karinomyces (Pilocarpaceae), a new genus for the Appalachian endemic Schadonia saulskelleyana supported by molecular and phenotypic data

 Zoe Ryan, University of Wisconsin-Madison, Advisor: Ken Cameron, For the Presentation: Open-source software integration: A tutorial on species distribution mapping and ecological niche modeling